kr3s0/Convex-Hull/README.md

 # Convex-Hull
-This repository include two algorithm for obtaining Convex Hull for given points in space.
+This repository include two algorithms for obtaining Convex Hull for given points in space.